Western Gulf coastal grasslands: Setting

 The ecoregion covers an area of 77425 km2, extending along the shore of the Gulf of Mexico from southeastern Louisiana (west of the Mississippi Delta) through Texas and into the Mexican state of Tamaulipas as far as the Laguna Madre.
 Specific areas include a number of barrier islands, and the resacas or natural levees of the Laguna Madre.
 The coast is vulnerable to tropical storms that can seriously damage habitats.

-This ecosystem, in part, has edaphic origins: the soils of this ecoregion are largely dominated by vertisol clays, the mechanical properties of which make it difficult for many tree species to grow and establish.
-As a result, extensive forest cover is precluded, allowing grasses and other herbaceous species to dominate.
+This ecosystem, in part, has edaphic origins: the soils of this ecoregion feature poor internal drainage, often under alfisols and vertisol.
+In combination with frequent fires, tree seedlings have a harder time settling, allowing grasses and other herbaceous species to dominate.
+This process is understood in the context of "subtropical hyperseasonal grasslands", similar to the Florida dry prairie.

 However, there are interspersed areas of higher sand and silt content that break up the otherwise heavy clay environment: these areas typically correspond to floodplain/riparian zones, and are more permissive of tree-growth, featuring galleries or even closed-canopy bottomland expanses.